sciZer0/newdiscoveries/c/README.md

 The concept fundamentally improves our understanding of the Universe, opening up the other two most important new concepts: New Concept of Force and New Concept of Mechanical Work: Static Mechanical Work.

 ## 2.2.
-New Formula for Force or True Newton’s Formula for Force
+New Formula for Force

-In my opinion, the True Newton’s Formula for calculating Force is:
+The New Formula for Force is:
 <p align="center">
   <img src="/assets/images/Target.png"/><br>
 </p>

 where,
-F — Force pushing the object (Newton: N);
+F — Force pushing the object (measured in Newtons: N);
-m — Mass of the pushed object (kilogram: kg);
+m — Mass of the pushed object (measured in kilograms: kg);
-Target — Target Acceleration for the given Force (meter/second²: m/s²)
+Target — Target Acceleration for the given Force (measured in meter/second²: m/s²)

 Please pay attention that